decenomy/UCR/doc/README.md

 ### Need Help?

-* See the documentation at the [ClearCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [UltraClear Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ClearCoin Forum](http://forum.clearnodes.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [UltraClear Forum](http://forum.clearnodes.com/).
 * Join our Discord server [Discord Server](https://discord.clearnodes.com)
-* Join one of our Slack groups [ClearCoin Slack Groups](https://clearnodes.com/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [UltraClear Slack Groups](https://clearnodes.com/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build ClearCoin on your native platform.
+The following are developer notes on how to build UltraClear on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)